 - Always remember that food safety is a major issue.
 Work proactively with buyers to improve food safety, be transparent and remain up to date with regard to buyer requirements and regulations.

 Social and environmental compliance

 There is growing attention for the social and environmental conditions in the producing areas.
 Most European buyers have a social code of conduct which they will expect you to adhere to.
-For melons, social compliance is important, although product quality has top priority.
+For melons, social and environmental compliance is important.
+For most large retailers, this is a must.

 Important ways to prove yourself as a responsible supplier of melons are through: